javaGuruBY/rpaS2/homework/english/sukhorutchenko/lecture1/vocabulary.md

 I can not connect my project to the database

 to debug
-Today I'm doing a debugging program
+Today I'm debugging the program

 to delete
 You cannot use this because it is being deleted